AlexaCRM/php-crm-toolkit/docs/files/Helpers%5CAlexaSDK_FormValidator.class.php.txt

     }

     /**
-     *
      * Adds unvalidated class to those elements that are not validated.
 Removes them from classes that are.
+     * @ignore
+     * @return String
      */
     public function getScript() {